-Senior officials of Umalusi and qualified and experienced evaluators who are appointed and trained by Umalusi for that purpose conduct the evaluation of private assessment bodies.
+Senior officials of Umalusi and qualified and experienced evaluators who are appointed and trained by Umalusi for the purpose of conducting the evaluation of private assessment bodies.

 2. Monitoring

 2.1 How will Umalusi monitor the compliance of private assessment bodies that are accredited?